Strawberry Studios: Strawberry Studios South and Strawberry Mastering

-Gouldman and Stewart opened a second studio, Strawberry Studios South, in a former cinema in Dorking, Surrey, in 1976 following the departure of Godley and Creme.
+In 1976, Gouldman and Stewart opened a second studio, Strawberry Studios South, in a former cinema in Dorking, Surrey, following the departure of Godley and Creme.
 The studio had been planned before the band's split, with Stewart pointing out the Stockport studio had been in such great demand it was often difficult for 10cc to use it.
 He said: "Initially the studio will be just for 10cc, but we will be letting it out for block bookings of two months at a time for selected customers, other groups who want to record in comfort."
 The original Strawberry Studio was then referred to as Strawberry Studios North.

 The first 10cc album to be recorded there was 1977's Deceptive Bends and the band continued to record the subsequent albums there.
 The band returned to Strawberry Studios North to record Windows in the Jungle in 1983.

-In 1978 Strawberry Mastering opened in London, which for the first time gave the studio complete control of the process from recording to pressing.
+In 1978, Strawberry Mastering opened in London, which for the first time gave the studio complete control of the process from recording to pressing.

 Sale and closure

 10cc sold their interest in the Stockport studio in the 1980s.
-In 1986, the neighbouring Yellow Two recording studio took over the running of Strawberry in Stockport.
+In 1986, the neighbouring Yello 2 recording studio took over the running of Strawberry in Stockport.
 It ceased operation as a music studio in the early 1990s and was converted for use for film and video production.

 Both Strawberry Mastering and Strawberry South had closed by 1993.

 Legacy

-The major artists that recorded in the studios, both North and South, included Joy Division, Neil Sedaka, Barclay James Harvest, the Smiths, the Stone Roses, The Moody Blues, Paul McCartney, Wax, and Cliff Richard.
+The major artists that recorded in the studios, both North and South, included Joy Division, Neil Sedaka, Barclay James Harvest, the Smiths, the Stone Roses, the Moody Blues, Paul McCartney, Wax, Phil Collins, and Cliff Richard.

-On 3 May 2007 a plaque was mounted on the front of 3 Waterloo Road by the Borough of Stockport for the Stockport Heritage Trust marking the building as one of notable historical interest.
-The plaque reads: "Strawberry Recording Studios 1968 to 1993.
-Association with the band 10cc resulted in some of the most memorable music being produced at these studios.
-Paul McCartney, Neil Sedaka, The Stone Roses, the Syd Lawrence Orchestra and many others also recorded here."
+On 3 May 2007, a plaque was mounted on the front of 3 Waterloo Road by the Borough of Stockport for the Stockport Heritage Trust marking the building as one of notable historical interest.
+The plaque reads: "Strawberry Recording Studios 1967 to 1993.
+Home to the band 10cc and used by many to create memorable music including Joy Division, Paul McCartney, Martin Hannet, Neil Sedaka, the Stone Roses, the Smiths, and the Syd Lawrence Orchestra."

-On 26 January 2017, The Stockport Museum commenced a full exhibit of equipment and associated artworks connected with the studio.
+On 26 January 2017, the Stockport Museum commenced a full exhibit of equipment and associated artworks connected with the studio.

 In September 2017, Chris Hewitt of CH Vintage Audio, and Peter Wadsworth and a team of volunteers, rebuilt the Strawberry Studios control room as it was in the late 1970s in the original building.
-Over 1200 visitors came in to the original building over two weekends in September and October.
+Over 1,200 visitors came in to the original building over two weekends in September and October.